postgresml/pgcat/README.md

 ./dev/script/console
 ```

 This will open a terminal in an environment similar to that used in tests.
-In there, you can compile the pooler, run tests, do some debugging with the test environment, etc. Objects compiled inside the contaner (and bundled gems) will be placed in `dev/cache` so they don't interfere with what you have on your machine.
+In there, you can compile the pooler, run tests, do some debugging with the test environment, etc. Objects compiled inside the container (and bundled gems) will be placed in `dev/cache` so they don't interfere with what you have on your machine.

 ## Usage